 Lack of necessary field-specific skills, as a result of school and college education not relevant to concerned industries.

-Employment and unemployment are not only a crucial topic for CBSE Class 12 Commerce but is also a necessary concept for students to understand the working of a real economy.
+Employment and unemployment are a not only crucial topic for CBSE Class 12 Commerce but is also a necessary concept for students to understand the working of a real economy.
 Vedantu comes with additional detailed explanations and examples to help you prepare Class 12 Economics projects on employment and unemployment.
-For step-by-step answers on questions like what is rural unemployment and what is industrial unemployment, visit our website or install the app today!
+For step-by-step answers to questions like what is rural unemployment and what is industrial unemployment, visit our website or install the app today!

 Elevated enterprises account for a considerable amount of new jobs created, as measured by Employment expansion rates, and are important contributors to the country's economic growth.
 Small and medium-sized businesses (SMEs) create more net jobs than larger corporations.
 SMEs are key Employment producers, according to much research.
 According to these findings, job creation and job contraction occur hand in hand in all countries.
 It is common to see some companies shed employees while others gain, and some of them exhibit a considerable increase in the labour force, even in the same industry or market.